Collage of a person signing paperwork, neighborhood block, transmission tower, and hundred-dollar bills.

 So what’s the status of the EcoBlock microgrid?
 The team is working with PG&E to determine what upgrades are needed to construct the microgrid—which connects to rooftop solar panels for participating properties, a central microgrid battery, and a curbside electric vehicle (EV) and EV charger—the cost of those improvements, and who will be implementing them.
 The project team will also conduct in-home, energy-based retrofits and exterior site improvements alongside the implementation of a home energy management system (HEMS) to control and monitor participant energy loads.

-Diagram of the Oakland EcoBlock microgrid in islanded mode.
+The Oakland EcoBlock microgrid in islanded mode.

 The EcoBlock microgrid will normally stay connected to PG&E’s distribution infrastructure and only operate as a power island during a Public Safety Power Shutoff (PSPS) or any other type of grid outage.
 Credit: Oakland EcoBlock